department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 - Any Veteran who died before November 1, 1990
 - Any Veteran who served on or after April 6, 1917
 - Any Veteran whose grave is privately marked <br>
-**Note**: Spouses and dependents buried in a private cemetery aren't eligible for these memorial items.

 </div>